Hayona/hayona-cookies/readme.txt

 1. Add a new page under 'Pages » Add New'
 2. Name it 'Privacy statement' and paste in your privacy statement
 3. Go to 'Settings » Cookie Consent'
-4. Select your 'Privacy Statement' and hit
+4. Select your 'Privacy Statement' and hit 'Save changes'

 ### Step 3: Review banner text